j9t/little-books/manuscript/website-quality-control.md

 We may readily recall _some_ tools and tests known to us from our everyday work.
 Some of us will think of validators; some may think of linters; and for others, security tests come to mind.

 What do we test for?
-Not only spec compliance, as with validation, or code formatting, as with linters; we can—and should, as professionals—test for everything we can get our hands on.
+Not only spec compliance, as with validation, or code formatting, as with linters; we can—and probably should, as professionals—test for everything we can get our hands on.
 Going through what we can get our hands on and showing what tools we have at our disposal is the purpose of this section.
 For each area, in descending order of importance, we’ll go over why quality control matters and look at available tools and automation options.

 The tools are mostly web-based; applications have been left out, and exceptions noted.
 The idea was not to shoulder the probably impossible task of listing and evaluating “all” tools, but to provide a starting point to evaluate production sites instantly.

-(Note that despite all diligence exercised in retrieving and evaluating these tools, neither author nor publisher assumes responsibility for the usefulness, reliability, or accuracy of the tools listed.)
+(Despite all diligence exercised in retrieving and evaluating these tools, neither author nor publisher assumes responsibility for the usefulness, reliability, or accuracy of the tools listed.)

 ### Security